 Note: This post is rife with spoilers.

 There’s a moment near the end of Gareth Edward’s Monsters (2010) that perfectly illustrates the film’s primary problem.
-The protagonists have managed to escape the alien-ridden infected zone that comprises the northern half of Mexico, crossed an unmanned … Continue reading
+The protagonists have managed to escape the alien-ridden infected zone that comprises the northern half of Mexico, crossed an … Continue reading